CANDIDATES

 USI EMBA class profile averages typically reflect:

-• 10 or more years of work experience in many sectors (Banking/Financial Services, Telecom, Industry, IT, Public Utilities, Public Administration, Engineering, Transportation, Energy, Real Estate and so on…).
+10+ years of professional experience across diverse sectors, including Banking and Financial Services, Telecom, Industry, IT, Public Utilities, Public Administration, Engineering, Transportation, Energy, Real Estate, Pharmaceuticals, and more.

 1. Manager Consultation